Mitek-Systems/MiSnap-Android/README.md

 - - - -

+# Integration Guides
+The MiSnap SDK provides several integration layer options you can choose from depending on your needs.

+* [Activity-based Integration](documentation/activity_integration_guide.md): For integrators that want to use the MiSnap SDK in the quickest and easiest way possible.
+We ***highly recommend*** this integration method.

+* [Fragment-based Integration](documentation/fragment_integration_guide.md): For integrators that want to use the MiSnap SDK in single-activity architecture applications.

+* [Views Integration](documentation/views_integration_guide.md): For integrators that want to build their own UI/UX, the MiSnap SDK also provides some easy-to-use custom `Android Views` to recreate various screens without integrating the default `Fragment`s provided.

+* [Science Integration ](documentation/science_integration_guide.md): For integrators that want to use MiSnap's base processing without any UI/UX provided in the MiSnap SDK.

+- - - -

 # Migration Guide

 Please follow [this migration guide](documentation/migration_guide.md) for relevant information on  upgrading to the latest SDK version if you have an existing MiSnap SDK integration.

-- - - -

-# Integration Guides

-The MiSnap SDK provides several integration layer options.
-We ***highly recommend*** [this activity-based integration guide](documentation/activity_integration_guide.md).

-To integrate the MiSnap SDK in single-activity architecture applications, please follow [this fragment-based integration guide](documentation/fragment_integration_guide.md).

-The MiSnap SDK also provides some easy-to-use custom Android Views to recreate various screens without integrating the default `Fragment`s provided in the SDK.
-Please follow [this views integration guide](documentation/views_integration_guide.md) for more information.

-To use MiSnap's base processing without any UI/UX provided in the MiSnap SDK, please follow [this science integration guide](documentation/science_integration_guide.md).

 - - - -